DavidJPOS/Masterclass-A-software-engineers-walk-through-implementing-algorithms-in-Cpp/README.md

-# Masterclass: A software engineers  walk through implementing algorithms in  C++
+# Masterclass: A software engineers  walkthrough implementing algorithms in  C++

 Here is the companion repo that contains links to software and additional resources that you may find useful.